TheCurle/MCForge.github/Team.md

 ## Triage Team

+### sciwhiz12

+sciwhiz joined the team mostly passively, simply being a member of the community and helping out whenever possible.
+His answers to questions are always of a high quality, his investigations into problems always thorough, and his review of others' work always comprehensive and valuable.

+He joined the team before the application system was created, getting involved with as much as possible with everything the team was struggling to deal with, greatly lessening the workload for the rest of us.

+His work in the community is immense; he is one of the core team members of the Parchment project that adds documentation and parameters to the deobfuscated Minecraft code, is the lead admin of the Forge Community Wiki, and is continually helping out with other related communities, such as MMD.

+Today, he is one of our three Senior Triage team members, making decisions on contributions and features, categorizing issues and helping distribute the workload to others.

 ### AshersLab

 Ashers joined the team through the Forge Annual Parley of 2020 (FAP20, as we call it).